Is Cell Level Fusing Required For A Safe Battery?

 Is Cell-Level Fusing Required for Safety?

-That said, cell-level fusing is undeniably an upgrade.
+Undeniably, cell-level fusing an upgrade.
 If time, budget, and design constraints allow for it, implementing fused series conductors is a solid engineering choice.
 It adds resilience and limits the impact of individual cell failures.
 There is nothing wrong with going the extra mile when safety margins matter.
+We hope this article helped you learn everything you needed to know about cell level fusing in regards to safety.
+Thanks for reading!